a4099181/vagrant-officeVM/README.md

       ```

       > Please, note that two technologies are supported.
-      > Vagrant uses [VirtualBox] as default so if you want to use HyperV,
+      > Vagrant uses [VirtualBox] as default so if you want to use Hyper-V,
       > then you have to provide `--provider hyperv` argument.

       Relax and let [Vagrant] to do its job.